michaelshirley1/Door-Company-Interface/README.md

 ## What it does

-- **Jobs** — track installation jobs through their lifecycle (Scheduled → In Progress → On Hold → Completed → Cancelled)
+- **Jobs** - track installation jobs through their lifecycle (Scheduled, In Progress, On Hold, Completed, Cancelled)
-- **Quotes** — build customer quotes from a catalogue of doors, hardware, and custom line items, from draft through to accepted/declined
+- **Quotes** - build customer quotes from a catalogue of doors, hardware, and custom line items, from draft through to accepted/declined
-- **Invoices** — generate invoices from quotes with automatic 15% GST, and push them straight to **Xero** as ACCREC invoices via OAuth2
+- **Invoices** - generate invoices from quotes with automatic 15% GST, and push them straight to **Xero** as ACCREC invoices via OAuth2
-- **Purchase Orders** — raise and track supplier orders, with per-item dispatch tracking
+- **Purchase Orders** - raise and track supplier orders, with per-item dispatch tracking
-- **Customers** — maintain customer records and contact details
+- **Customers** - maintain customer records and contact details
-- **Product Catalogue** — doors (with a full pricing matrix by configuration/jamb/height/width/thickness), jamb types (metre-based pricing), hinges, handles, cavity sliders, tracks, and bundled products
+- **Product Catalogue** - doors (with a full pricing matrix by configuration/jamb/height/width/thickness), jamb types (metre-based pricing), hinges, handles, cavity sliders, tracks, and bundled products
-- **Auth** — gated behind Supabase auth on both frontend (route guard) and backend (JWT validated via JWKS)
+- **Auth** - gated behind Supabase auth on both frontend (route guard) and backend (JWT validated via JWKS)

 ## Stack